A number of valuable resources to monitor drought conditions in Oklahoma are available from state and federal organizations and agencies.

 The OWRB’s Groundwater Level Map Viewer includes data for 41 water wells (six located at Oklahoma Mesonet sites) equipped with continuous water level recorders as well as some 500 water wells statewide whose depth to water is measured each year through under the agency's Water Well Level Mass Measurement Program.
 Useful historical trend data is also available for hundreds of wells no longer in the Mass Measurement network.
 The USGS National Water Information System also contains extensive groundwater data for Oklahoma and the nation.

 The state's vitally important agriculture is particularly vulnerable to drought.
 Crop Progress reports are issued weekly throughout the growing season by the Oklahoma Agricultural Statistics Service.
-In addition, OSU's Division of Agricultural Sciences and Natural Resources maintains an excellent website that includes a great deal of information on agricultural-related drought and drought management strategies for producers.

 The Oklahoma Department of Environmental Quality maintains information on water systems and communities experiencing drought-related and other water problems, including those implementing various local water use restrictions.
 The OWRB also offers grants for infrastructure-related emergencies resulting from drought situations.